datagrove/mangrove/packages/ui/src/crdt/readme.md

+new plan: deterministically invalidate tag pairs that intersect (fww).

+assume we have a shadow copy that mirrors the lexical editor. we can apply the json patch to it, because they are equivalent we have server patches, some that need to come before existing patches. some of the proposed patches will be invalidated.

 1. make it as easy as possible for readers, hard as necessary for writers
 2. utilize the site host to take record locks; fail the transaction if the tx does  not match the current value.
 Lock increases by 1 with each successful transaction.